matuszewskijan/jekyll-now/_posts/2022-12-03-How-to-deploy-multiple-apps-on-single-server-with-Capistrano.md

 We're defining a list of application names that are allowed on our server.
 Users deploying the app will have to provide an `APPLICATION` environment variable, an error will be raised when it's missing.

+The `set :application, ENV['APPLICATION']` is essential here.
+The change in the `application` directive is making Capistrano deploy all of the files to a different directory.

-We also have to define `linked_files` with list of the files that should be different between applications.
-In this case it's different set of database credentials, `master.key` file and different Rails encrypted credentials.
+We also have to define `linked_files` with a list of the files that should be different between applications.
+In this case, it's a different set of database credentials, `master.key` file and different Rails encrypted credentials.
 If you're unfamiliar with `linked_files` then see [capistrano-linked-files](https://github.com/runar/capistrano-linked-files).

 The command that we'll use to perform the deployment:
 ```sh